amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 - Make sure the REACT_APP_API_URL points to your deployed backend
 - Check browser console for any errors
 - Verify that the build completes successfully in Render logs
+- Ensure the Root Directory is set to `online_frontend` in your Render settings